rilwan12oye/AvalToken/README.md

-# MetaERC20Token
+# AvalToken
-MetaERC20Token is a simple ERC20 smart contract.
+AvalToken is a simple ERC20 smart contract.
 It is not a complete ERC20 functions.

 ## Description
 This is a simple an ERC20 smart contract written in Solidity comprising ten functions: four defined functions and six automatically generated functions.